po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/05-Ins_Update-Delete/README.md

   * 🔑 To delete the document we just updated, we use the `deleteOne()` method.

     * It is important that you provide filter information so that only the document we want deleted is deleted.
-In this case, the document with the item name of `apple` will be deleted.
+In this case, only the document with the item name of `apple` will be deleted.
+If there happens to be more than one document with the item of `apple`, only the first one will be deleted.

     ```sh
     db.groceryCollection.deleteOne( {"item": "apple"})
     ```